 Product shipments are generally made pursuant to standard purchase orders, which are officially acknowledged according to standard terms and conditions.
 Seasonality may cause revenue to differ from quarter to quarter.
-The Communication Solutions Group (CSG) segment sells equipment that is installed outdoors and the ordering of such equipment declines during and in advance of the colder months.
+The CSG segment sells equipment that is installed outdoors and the ordering of such equipment declines during and in advance of the colder months.
 Budget cycles for our customers may also contribute to revenue variability in those same periods.
 Purchase orders are generally received less than a month prior to shipment.

-As of May 14, 2014, and May 14, 2013, the CSG segment had \$7.0 million and \$12.8 million of backlog, respectively.
-The In-Building Wireless (IBW) segment had \$1.3 million of backlog as of May 14, 2014.
+As of May 14, 2015, and May 14, 2014, the IBW segment had \$2.7 million and \$1.3 million of backlog, respectively and the CSG segment had \$11.4 million and \$7.0 million, respectively.